- Where do I start if we have a big, existing website?

 Our stock answer is, "Would you finish building your house before talking to your city's building inspector?"
 So it is that we work with web designers to do their magic with accessibility in mind.
 We're happy to audit a template, design mockup, or even a conceptual statement where our input can save man-days of wasted rework.
 And whose website is ever finished?
 Accessibility is like that, a process not a destination.

 - What qualifies Access2online to evaluate my website

 The federal government has fielded an Interagency Trusted Tester Program to provide a clear, objective answer to that question.
 Our Trusted Testers have completed this intensive, six-month program and passed the tests to become certified.
+Our analysts are also Website Accessibility Specialists certified by the International Association of Accessibility Professionals.
 In addition, our Coordinator has hands-on experience building hundreds of websites since 1996, and he has completed the WebAIM accessibility course.
 He personally instructed all the Access2online workers, and he stays on-site at Access2online reviewing every single work product before turning it over to our customers.
 We don't do general web design, nor do we address other accessibility issues besides website accessibility.
 We are focused on our specialty, and we do it well.